1971 South Carolina's 1st congressional district special election: Republican primary

 The Republicans viewed this open seat as an excellent opportunity to take it from the Democrats because the Lowcountry was a hotbed of conservatism.
 In fact, Mendel Rivers had stated to Arthur Ravenel, Jr. that the congressman to follow him would be a Republican.
 The South Carolina Republican Party had never held a primary election for a congressional race, but was compelled by Ravenel to use the primary instead of a nominating convention.
 The primary date was set for February 20, a Saturday, and Charleston dentist James B. Edwards defeated Ravenel.
 Edwards was the most conservative of the candidates and he received most of his vote from Charleston County whereas Ravenel dominated the rural counties, but was noted as a liberal who sought support from the black community.

-General election campaign
+General election

 The general election came down to whether Davis could win enough votes from those who still grieved at the loss of his mentor and namesake.
 While Edwards was a conservative and his positions more closely matched that of the voters than did Davis, he was a Republican in a district that had not had a Republican Representative since 1897.
 The district electorate was 35% black and Dorchester County black activist Victoria DeLee entered the race as a candidate for the United Citizens Party.
 Davis tried to solidify his position in the black community by eschewing identity politics and instead proclaiming that he was a Democrat representing both blacks and whites.
 Although Davis won the election, he did so with less than fifty percent of the vote in large part because DeLee took almost ten percent of the vote.